arghyaiitb/assignment_9/AWS_EBS_GUIDE.md

 > **💰 Cost Savings**: Download/prepare data on a $0.10/hour t3.large, then train on GPU instance.
 Save $30+ on data preparation!

+> **🔧 Using NVIDIA Deep Learning AMI**: This guide is optimized for the **NVIDIA Deep Learning AMI with PyTorch 2.8** which has CUDA, cuDNN, and PyTorch pre-installed, saving setup time.

 ## Overview

 This guide shows how to: